 1 Ras Plant Based

-For a mixture of traditionally plant-based Ethiopian dishes and vegan meat-centric options, check out Ras, an organic farm-to-table restaurant in Brooklyn’s Crown Heights neighborhood.
+For a mixture of traditionally plant-based Ethiopian dishes and vegan meat-centric options, check out Ras Plant Based, an organic farm-to-table restaurant with two locations in Brooklyn and West Village.

 Swing by for brunch to find a mixture of Ethiopian dishes such as firfir—a simmered dish featuring tomato, onion, spices, and shredded injera—or Western dishes like vegan French toast and macaroni and cheese.